How to manage with a student budget?

 Buy second hand

-Second hand shops and flea markets are popular in Finland.
-Finnish second hand shops sell used but very good quality clothing, furniture, kitchenware and other small items.
+Second hand shops and flea markets are a Finnish thing and very popular in Finland.
+Finnish second hand shops sell used but usually very good quality clothing, furniture, kitchenware and home decoration.
+Finns have high standards also for recycled items.
 You can find great bargains for a fraction of the item’s original cost.
+You’ll find a good amount of nice shops in the centrum area, but if you feel like exploring, there is interesting option a bit further.

 Plan your travels